pnp/pnpcore/docs/index.md

 ## Getting started using this library

-Using the PnP Core SDK is simple, check out out [getting started](articles/consumer/readme.md) guide.
+Using the PnP Core SDK is simple, check out the [getting started](articles/consumer/readme.md) guide.

 ## Where is the code?